 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
 'Thailand & Laos Adventure' is rated as a physical level 2 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time - You will be required to get on and off small boats without assistance - You will travel on an overnight train between Bangkok and Chiang Mai in a second-class sleeper cabin with four berths

-Of course, our National Escorts and Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+You'll be getting on and off coaches and boats, walking around the sights and climbing some steps. - There will be sightseeing on foot for both short and extended periods of time - You will be required to get on and off small boats without assistance Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+JOINING YOUR TOUR: